nagu-star/code_alpha_task2/README.md

 Anomaly Detection: Identified extreme price outliers (the cheapest and most expensive books) using the Interquartile Range (IQR) method.

 **Visualizations:**
-Price and Rating Distributions
+Price and Rating Distributions.
-Price by Rating Analysis
+Price by Rating Analysis.

 **How to Run**
 pip install pandas matplotlib